MakeSchool-Tutorials/Makestagram-Swift-V3/Q17-Improving-UI/content.md

         }
     }

 We've successfully setup our data source and will move on to modifying our `UITableViewDelegate`.
 The main thing we'll need to make sure of is that the height of each cell is being displayed correctly.
+We'll need to add cell heights for the `PostHeaderCell` and `PostActionCell`.

+> [action]
+Add the following class method to `PostHeaderCell`:
+>
+    class PostHeaderCell: UITableViewCell {
+>
+        static let height: CGFloat = 54
+>
+        // ...
+    }

+> [action]
+Repeat the following for `PostActionCell`:
+>
+    class PostActionCell: UITableViewCell {
+>
+        static let height: CGFloat = 46
+>
+        // ...
+    }

-Change your `UITableViewDelegate` to the following:
+Next, change your `UITableViewDelegate` to the following:

     // MARK: - UITableViewDelegate